eshwanthkartitr/No_deadline/README.md

-## Welcome traveller have some water 💦 make sure stay hydrated
+## Welcome traveller have some water 💦 make sure to stay hydrated
 This repository contains code I quickly cooked up in a day — just to make sure I don’t forget how to do development! 😅

 🚀 First Piece of the Puzzle: Snake on 🔥🔥